-For additional information about some of the above issues and others Skagit Audubon is following, go to Skagit Audubon’s website (https://www.skagitaudubon.org/) go to the Conservation tab, then to Conservation Notes and scroll down to earlier editions.
+For additional information about some of the above issues and others Skagit Audubon is following, go to Skagit Audubon’s website (https://www.skagitaudubon.org/), click on the Conservation tab, then on Conservation Notes and scroll down to earlier editions.

 Issues needing action:

-A simple way for Audubon members to advocate for the protection of birds and other wildlife and their habitat is to respond to action alerts from Washington Audubon and National Audubon.
+A simple way for Audubon members to advocate for regional and national protection of birds and other wildlife and their habitat is to respond to action alerts from Washington Audubon and National Audubon.
 Sign up for Audubon Washington’s Action Network at https://act.audubon.org/onlineactions/JGKjknsVTUKMSr4BoP2Nvw2.
-Recognizing that climate change poses the greatest of all threats to birds, Audubon Washington is especially focused on advancing policies and laws to reduce greenhouse gas emissions.
-Find and participate in National Audubon’s current issue campaigns at https://www.audubon.org/takeaction.
-Sign up there to receive national alerts.
-The National Audubon website (https://www.audubon.org) has abundant information on its many current conservation campaigns.
+The National Audubon website (https://www.audubon.org) has abundant information on Audubon’s numerous current conservation campaigns.
 Sign up there to receive national alerts.